 - The duration of the event is specified in the Contract of Participation.
 During this period, the event including the exhibition ground is open for all accepted visitors daily from 8:30 a.m. to 6 p.m. unless specified otherwise.
 Access is not permitted outside of these times.

 - Specified times prior to and after the opening hours can be used by the speakers for set-up and dismantling.

 - Insofar as it has a substantial interest in such measures due to special circumstances, the organizers are entitled to change the time and/or venue of the event and to alter the length and/or opening hours of the event.

-- If the date, time or venue of the event is changed, the contract will be deemed to be for the new date, time or event venue; there are no rights of rescission whatsoever ensuing therefrom nor from any alteration to the opening hours.
+- Should it be necessary to change the date, time or venue of the event, no rights of rescission will ensue therefrom.
 No claims for damages can be made under such circumstances.